networkteam/construct/README.md

 }
 ```

-**Construct generates structs and functions that help to read and insert / update data**
+### Construct generates structs and functions that help to query JSON and insert / update data

-Generate code in your persistence package:
+Create a file that includes a `go:generate` directive to run construct for all types in your `model` package:

 *repository/mappings.go*
 ```go